 My parents visit Islamorada (village of islands) in the Florida Keys almost every year in the late winter.
 With a baby in tow, 2018 seemed like the perfect year for a relaxing family vacation.
-While the other trips with our son were either spontaneous or were tied to weddings (in the case of Nebraska, New Jersey & Kentucky) this was the first “real” vacation we had planned as a family.
+While the other trips with our son were either spontaneous or were tied to weddings (including baby’s first trip to Omaha, Nebraska) this was the first “real” vacation we had planned as a family.
 The warm weather all year round, the clear blue water, and the laid back vibe makes Islamorada, Florida the perfect spot for a family vacation.

 How to Get to Islamorada

-There aren’t any major airports in the northern part of the keys, so the quickest and most cost effective option is to fly in and out of either Fort Lauderdale or Miami International Airport.
-We flew into Fort Lauderdale-Hollywood International Airport since Southwest Airlines flies there and I find it much easier to navigate than the Miami (both the city and airport.)
-We rented a car and drove about 2 hours south to get to Islamorada, which is just south of Key Largo.
+There aren’t any major airports in the northern part of the Florida Keys.
+The quickest and most cost effective option is to fly in and out of either Fort Lauderdale or Miami International Airport.
+We flew into Fort Lauderdale-Hollywood International Airport since Southwest Airlines flies there.
+I also find it much easier to navigate Ft Lauderdale’s airport and quickly access the highway.
+We rented a car and drove about 2 hours south to get to Islamorada, which is just past Key Largo.

 Where to Stay in Islamorada

-I loved Islamorada for a relaxing, family vacation and definitely recommend getting a rental home through AirBnB or HomeAway.
-Unfortunately, with the hurricane hitting, the first two rental properties we booked were in pretty bad shape and could not be guaranteed to be fully repaired by our trip.
-The third one we found within our price range ended up working out perfectly and had the 5 bedrooms and heated pool that we were looking for.
-We loved the outside area with the heated in-ground pool, covered patio and dock along the water and could have spent all day every day outside at the house.
+I love Islamorada for a relaxing, family vacation and definitely recommend getting a rental home through AirBnB or HomeAway.
+Unfortunately, with Hurricane Irma hitting before our stay, the first two rental properties we booked were in pretty bad shape.
+The third property we found within our price range ended up working out perfectly.
+It had the 5 bedrooms and heated pool that we were looking for.
+We loved the outside area with the in-ground pool, covered patio and dock along the water.
+(And we really could have spent all day every day outside at the house!)

-Tip: This might be obvious to most people, but be sure to ask about stairs (inside and outside) and fencing around the pool when renting a house with small children.
+This might be obvious to most people, but be sure to ask about stairs (inside and outside) and fencing around the pool when renting a house with small children.
 We discovered after arriving that the house was a little unsafe for kids with a steep spiral staircase inside and lack of fence between the back of the pool area and inlet.
 This was the first time we ran into this issue- lesson learned!
-ALSO keep in mind that many rentals in the Florida Keys are monthly, especially during winter months.
-With a limited inventory of weekly rentals, I’d recommend booking early to make sure you have the most options within your price range.
-If you’re looking for more of a resort setting in Islamorada, Mooring’s Village is supposed to be a great a higher-end option and Drop Anchor Resort has more reasonably priced accommodations, with both being family-friendly.

 What to Do in Islamorada